jonsuh/jonsuh.com/_posts/2014-03-11-need-for-speed.md

 image: need-for-speed-header.jpg
 tags:
 - development
+- tutorial
 - front-end-development
 - jekyll
 - grunt
 - nginx
+- performance
 - sass
 ---

 Built entirely from the ground up, my new site has a need for speed.
-From the workflow and build to deployment, each aspect was carefully scrutinzed, then painstakingly tailored.
+From the workflow and build to deployment, each aspect was carefully scrutinized, then painstakingly tailored.
 Let me take you through some of the technologies and processes required for this build.

 <!--more-->

+**Update:** I published <a href="/blog/need-for-speed-2/">Need for Speed 2: Improving Front-End Performance</a>, a case study for the approach and steps I took to improve and optimize front-end performance on my website.

 ## Jekyll